-Like most science and breakthrough models, we have built our approach on the shoulders of giants and giantesses.
+Like most science and breakthrough models, our approach has been built on the shoulders of giants and giantesses.
 So, geek out with us for a second, okay?

 SDT researchers' considerable effort to explore needs satisfaction in interpersonal contexts (e.g., workplace, gym, school, parenting, clinics and health care, leisure, friendships and romantic relationships) showed that autonomous motivation (instead of a controlled motivation), increased positive affect and enhanced psychological wellbeing (Deci & Ryan, 2008).